Pandey-Pankaj/CompNeuroTools/README.md

 # ModelDevelopment-BrainResearch
 This repository maintains the machine and deep learning model for Brain Research.
-There are four major components in the deep learning research.
+There are five major components in the deep learning research.

 1. Dataset
 2. Architecture